communitiesuk/funding-service-design-notification/README.md

 - Deploy to Gov PaaS - This is a simple pipeline to demonstrate capabilities.
 Builds, tests and deploys a simple python application to the PaaS for evaluation in Dev and Test Only.

-# Testing

-This repo comes with a `.pre-commit-config.yaml`, if you wish to use this do the following while in your virtual enviroment:

-    pip install pre-commit black

-    pre-commit install

-Once the above is done you will have autoformatting and pep8 compliance built into your workflow.
-You will be notified of any pep8 errors during commits.

 # Builds and Deploys
 Details on how our pipelines work and the release process is available [here](https://dluhcdigital.atlassian.net/wiki/spaces/FS/pages/73695505/How+do+we+deploy+our+code+to+prod)
-## Paketo
-Paketo is used to build the docker image which gets deployed to our test and production environments.
-Details available [here](https://github.com/communitiesuk/funding-service-design-workflows/blob/main/readmes/python-repos-paketo.md)
 ## Copilot
 Copilot is used for infrastructure deployment.
-Instructions are available [here](https://github.com/communitiesuk/funding-service-design-workflows/blob/main/readmes/python-repos-copilot.md), with the following values for the fund store:
+Instructions are available [here](https://github.com/communitiesuk/funding-service-design-workflows/blob/main/readmes/python-repos-copilot.md), with the following values for the notification store:
-- service-name: fsd-fund-store
+- service-name: fsd-notification
 - image-name: funding-service-design-notification